-We also have guides on how to set up the Nest thermostat, the Ring Doorbell, Belkin WeMo switches, and the Samsung SmartThings kit (which has many clever uses of its own).
+We also have guides on making the most of the Nest thermostat, the Ring Doorbell, Belkin WeMo switches, and your smart home hub of choice (which can have many clever uses of its own).
 And that’s just the beginning.
-No matter what gadget you got, we probably have a guide to it, so check out our smarthome tag or search our archives using the instructions in the next section for more.
+No matter what gadget you got, we probably have a guide to it, so search our archives using the instructions in the next section for more.

 Got something we didn’t list?
 Don’t worry, we probably have a guide for it.
-For example, we have setup guides for:
+For example, we have guides on getting the most out of:

 - The Google Chromecast (you’ll also want to check out how to cast local video files and how to mirror your computer’s screen)

 - The Xbox One, PlayStation 4, and Nintendo Switch